claudiotx/nodejs-express-api-boilerplate-enterprise-grade/README.md

 # Enterprise Grade Node.js Boilerplate
-The main purpose of this repository is to provide a solid boilerplate base project to startups that which to have a quality and solid backend in Node.js (no views, no static, no end to end).
+The main purpose of this repository is to provide a solid boilerplate base project to startups that which to have a quality and solid API backend in Node.js (without views).
 It assumes an explicit separation between frontend and backend.
 I try my best to keep the repository uo to date.
 Community contributions are most welcome.

+## Main Features
+* TypeScript
+* CORS Middleware
+* Properly Handled Promises
+* Liveness Probe Endpoint
+* Safe Termination
+* Local and Remote Logging
+* Standard HTTP Security
+* OAS Compliant
+* Unit and E2E Tests
+* Self Documented
+* Ready to Use Decorators
+* API Automated Swager Documentation via TSOA (relies on TypeScript type annotations to generate API metadata)
+* TSLint Enabled
+* Safe Await Async Protection

-# Getting started
+## Getting started
 The build orchestration is managed by npm scripts, so there is no need for gulp or grunt orchestrators.

-## Requirements
 Node.js >= 10

 - Clone the repository